 on the amount and timing of revenue recognition, which in turn could impact key performance measures and debt covenant ratios, and ultimately could impact contract negotiations, business activities and budgets.
 All entities will likely have to consider changes to information technology systems, processes, and controls.

 If you are interested in reviewing your existing processes and controls or would like to discuss how adoption of this standard may impact your organization, contact our Director of Audit and Accounting Services Jason Mayausky, CPA at (585) 410-6733 or via email at firstname.lastname@example.org.

 Allied Payroll Services is bonded

 Securities offered through Cambridge Investment Research, Inc. a broker-dealer, member FINRA/SIPC, Investment Advisor Representative, Cambridge Investment Research Advisors, Inc. a Registered Investment Adviser.
 Cambridge does not provide tax services.
 Accounting, Payroll, Fixed & Health Insurance, and HR Services are offered through Allied Financial Partners.
-This communication is strictly intended for individuals residing in the states of AZ, CA, CO, FL, IL, KY, MA, MD, NC, NY, PA, TN, VA and WA.
+This communication is strictly intended for individuals residing in the states of NY, CO, AZ, CA, FL, NC, PA, TN, VA, WA, IL.
 No offers may be made or accepted from any resident outside the specific state(s) referenced.
 Cambridge and Allied Financial Partners are not affiliated.